yongyi781/maia-fish/README.md

 ## Todo

+- Decide what to do about human evaluation when MultiPV is less than max
 - Fix: Canceling in promotion dialog
 - Fix: implement draw by threefold repetition and 50-move rule
+- Fix: auto-analysis doesn't turn off when ending at checkmate

 ## Features